School of Inclusive & Special Education header

 Academic biography

-For 15 years, within Tusla Education Support Service, I led the development and implementation of a range of prevention and implementation programmes across 10 DEIS primary and post-primary schools, supporting educational and socioemotional outcomes for children and young people who are most at risk of exclusion from formal education.
-From this role, I was seconded to a national role in Tusla Education Support Service to support the scale-up and adaptation of a LifeSkills Programme across 120+ primary schools in Ireland.
+Prior to joining academia full-time, for 15 years, within Tusla Education Support Service, she led the development and implementation of a range of prevention and implementation programmes across 10 DEIS (designated as disadvantaged) primary and post-primary schools, supporting educational and socioemotional outcomes for children and young people who are most at risk of exclusion from formal education.
+From this role, she was seconded to a national role in Tusla Education Support Service to support the scale-up and adaptation of a LifeSkills Programme across 120+ primary schools in Ireland.

-Throughout my career I worked with stakeholders from across the education system, and across sectors and disciplines, establishing and implementing many intersectoral initiatives, for example Speech and Language Therapy in Schools Project in collaboration with Trinity College and HSE Primary Care.
-I have dual qualifications in both Education (PhD, DCU) and Health (CORU registered Speech and Language Therapist).
+Throughout her career, she worked with stakeholders from across the education system, and across sectors and disciplines, establishing and implementing many intersectoral initiatives, for example Speech and Language Therapy in Schools Project in collaboration with Trinity College and HSE Primary Care.
+Sylwia has dual qualifications in both Education (PhD, DCU) and Health (CORU registered Speech and Language Therapist).
+She is a Secretary of Developmental Language Disorder (DLD) Special Interest Group (SIG) of the Irish Association of Speech and Language Therapists (IASLT) and a member of the IASLT subgroup working towards establishing an IASLT SIG in Education.

 Research interests